diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 A visual representation showing the big picture of how services communicate and main components.

 ## P

+**PostgreSQL**
+A powerful open-source relational database system known for its reliability, feature robustness, and performance, supporting advanced data types and extensibility.

 **Pagination**
 A technique for breaking large datasets into smaller chunks (pages) that can be retrieved one at a time.